 Ingredients and substitutions

 Protein powder.
 I opted to use a vanilla pea protein, but you can also use whey.
-I recommend sticking with vanilla for the best flavor.
+I recommend sticking with vanilla for the best flavor, but chocolate will work.
 In this particular recipe, I do not recommend using collagen powder.

 Maple syrup.
 I have test this recipe with both maple syrup and honey, and find maple syrup works best since it’s a bit thinner in texture.
 I do not recommend granulated sugar here.